San Francesco della

-The Giustinian chapel, fifth on the left, contains Veronese's Virgin and Child Enthroned with Young John the Baptist and Saints Catherine and Anthony Abbot (see below right) an altarpiece that is well worth some money in the light, and a linger.
-It was his first major piece of work in Venice, painted around 1551, four years before he settled here.
+The Giustinian chapel, fifth on the left, contains Paolo Veronese's Virgin and Child Enthroned with the Young John the Baptist and Saints Catherine and Anthony Abbot (see below right) an altarpiece that is well worth some money in the light, and a linger.
+It was his first major commission in Venice, painted around 1551, four years before he settled here.
 Its pyramidal and asymmetrical structure shows the influence of Titian's Pesaro Altarpiece in the Frari.
 The yellow marble panels in the painting reflect floor panels in the chapel.
 You might also notice the unusual detail of Saint Anthony's pig attribute chewing on a fallen column.

 Another Giustinian chapel (the big one to the left of the chancel) has a bas-relief of The Life of Christ by Pietro Lombardo, with reliefs of the four evangelists by his son Tullio.

 There's also an odd Virgin and Child Enthroned by Fra Antonio da Negroponte in the right transept.
 It's his only work, and although it was painted c.1478 it's eccentrically gothic and tapestry-like, with a sumptuously-painted gown on the Virgin, painted paper inserts and some quirky figures and classical architecture.
 It's also notable for being a very late example of an altarpiece depicting the Virgin and Child unaccompanied by saints - a practice that had become very rare by 1300.
 As recently as the early 20th century it was thought to be by Vivarini.
 The lunette, added later and depicting God the Father, is by Benedetto Diana (or possibly Francesco Bissolo, a follower of Giovanni Bellini).

 The Save Venice web pages for this church have good reproductions of these paintings.